kwea123/ngp_pl/README.md

 It will train the lego scene for 20k steps (each step with 8192 rays), and perform one testing at the end.
 The whole process should finish within about 5 minutes.

 More options can be found in [opt.py](opt.py).
-Currently only blender dataset is supported.
+Currently only nerf-synthetic dataset is supported.

 # Comparison with torch-ngp